canonical/edgex-checkbox-provider/README.md

 The upstream repository is hosted on Github: https://github.com/canonical/edgex-checkbox-provider

 A mirror is available on Launchpad: https://code.launchpad.net/checkbox-provider-edgex
+The mirror and upstream are synced automatically every 5 hours.
+The import may be triggered manually.

 When a snap is released to a `$TRACK/beta` channel, the corresponding checkbox tests are triggered on [Ubuntu certified hardware](https://ubuntu.com/certified).
 The tests reference the mirror that is available on Launchpad.